ld32/SmartSlurm/README.md

 3) Auto re-run failed OOM (out of memory) and OOT (out of run-time) jobs

     At end of the job, $jobRecordDir/bin/cleanUp.sh checkes memory and time usage, save the data in to log $jobRecordDir/myJobRecord.txt.
 If job fails, ssbatch re-submit with double memory or double time, clear up the statistic fomular, so that later jobs will re-caculate statistics,

+4 Checkpoint

+    If checkpoint is enabled, before the job run out of memory or time, ssbatch generate checkpoint and resubmit the job.

 6) Get good emails: by default Slurm emails only have a subject. ssbatch attaches the content of the sbatch script, the output and error log to email